Home » Texting Etiquette Tips for 2025

 What happens on your phone stays on others’ phones.

-As with email, Texts can be saved and sent to others.
-Once you send it – it is gone.
+As with email, texts can be saved and sent to others.
+Once you send one, it is gone.

-I’ve heard from Texters who are upset because they sent a private note to a friend they thought they could trust, who then broadcasted their text.
+I’ve also heard from texters who are upset because they sent a private note to a friend they thought they could trust, who then broadcasted their text.
 Know who you can trust, and trust only those you know.

 Simple, Easy, and Habit Forming

 These tips are not all that difficult.
-With time, you’ll find these considerations will become natural.
-Think before you text.
+With time, they will become natural.
+All you have to do is think before you text.

 Get the word out...